KaykyObon/picpay-jr-devops-challenge/Notes/README.md

  Apparently everything responses well from both endpoints, and also data is consistent.
  Tip: Always restart container with docker compose down and docker compose up --build when changing network configs.

+ redishost is now localhost:6379

+Action from writer is working, but it is not working frontend.
+You need to refresh the page multiple times at writer and reader.
+Send button is sneaky, because it is not working.
+Frontend, according to Vitor, is broken.
+So, the problem is that the frontend is not having contact with backend and send button is not refreshing.
+The problem is related to app.js, in how the frontend is making requests to the backend services (/write and /data).
+First issue in app.js was in reader() Function: Typo in Child.
+It was incomplete, so I completed it with: setInterval(() => {
+    readData(child)
+}, 2000)

+Second issue in app.js is that writer POST doesn't send data as JSON or form.
+"body: e.target.elements.post.value," is raw, and because readers are not properly set, they don't handle raw text well.
+Also, I did not set "Content-Type".
+So, to fix body, I need to implement from this

+body: e.target.elements.post.value,

+to this:

+body: JSON.stringify({ value: e.target.elements.post.value }),
+headers: {
+    'Content-Type': 'application/json',
+    'Access-Control-Allow-Origin': '*'

+GPT said I should also put, inside do_POST method, this code:

+post_data = self.rfile.read(content_length)
+decoded = json.loads(post_data.decode('utf-8'))
+redisclient.set("SHAREDKEY", decoded["value"])

+Another problem is that reader is expecting redis key, but it might not exist yet, so I must ensure the reader is accessing the same redis key "SHAREDKEY" and reading it correctly.

+I can reclare a refresh code inside app.js to use it later, according to GPT.

+To confirm requests are arriving, I added print() statements in python (writer) and fmt.PrintIn() in Go(Reader).

+Now, for the main problems inside app.js, which I used GPT help to correct them.

+**1st:** Return was out of place in the reader() function, so I moved "return container to the right place.
+It was breaking the code and preventing the function from returning the DOM element.
+**2nd:** Child was being used in a global scope, so I removed the global "let refresh" and placed "setInterval" inside the reader() function.
+It prevents variable scope issues and avoids multiple setInterval calls stacking.
+**3rd:** Duplicated headers and badly formatted mode in the writeData fetch.
+I reorganized headers properly.
+If not, the code would break due to syntax error.
+**4th:** I used simple string format to match the backend.
+The backend expects a plain string payload, not a JSON object with a "value" key.
+**5th:** Routes[page] were being called directly, so I changed to routes[page](), because without the (), it returns "undefined", causing a runtime error when appendChild is called.
+**6th:** And the last problem was "assembleStatus()" logic was messy, so I cleaned up the way the service status is rendered.
+It improved clarity and makes future maintenance easier.

+Now, I'll docker compose down and docker compose up --build -d to test localhost 5000 and see if frontend is working.

+Ok, for now I need to set Redis verbose inside docker-compose.
+I setted a new code to redis inside docker-compose.yaml.
+It is like this now:

+redis:
+    image: "redis:alpine"
+    container_name: redis
+    ports:
+    - "6379:6379"
+    command: ["redis-server", "--loglevel", "verbose"]
+    networks:
+    - backend

+Now, I docker compose down and docker compose up --build -d.
+To see if logs are working, I type "docker logs -f redis".

+KEA é o conteúdo da flag
+--notify-keyspace-events é a flag
+Para que o espaço " " seja considerado, temos de colocar o espaço no fim após a flaG e seu conteúdo **"--notify-keyspace-events KEA", ]**

+X = Variável
+"X" = String
+" 'X' " = Vai mandar uma string

+My backend is a Go that reads things in Redis.
+How to flux one a one of this.
+Do I need to refresh it?
+Explain step by step of the recquisition of front to backend

+DevOps: Container e troubleshooting

 1st: Others
 2nd: Group